pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1638 Managing Files with JavaScript and NodeJS

+Today I was working on a piece of code that needs to read a CSV file, validate the correct CSV file structure to finally parse the CSV into a database.
+I am having some problems to learn how to use the Javascript APIS for handling files, specially learn how to use async/await code with this.

 ### Day 1637 Firestore

 Today I learned how to upload files to firestore with JavaScript code, I created a basic application functionality that uploads images files from the user.
 Also I learned some of the JavaScript/NodeJS APIs to manipulate files.
 JavaScript have a basic APIs to manage the disk storage in the application this is my personal opinion I felt limited working with this rather than Java or Python code.